-Middot: Building Our Character Strengths
+Middot: Using Our Character Strengths Through Tough Times with Fran Lande

 In the Middle Ages, Rabbi Yehudah Loeb of Prague (d.
 1609) built a golem, a monster-like figure, to protect the Jewish community.
 Rabbi Israel Salanter (d.
 1883) remarked, “How wonderful!
 But how much more wonderful is it to transform a corporeal human being into a mensch (a truly good person)!”